fubar2/galaxy_tf_overlay/README.md

  * In 23.0 that is equivalent to *venv/bin/galaxyctl start* and *venv/bin/galaxyctl stop*.

 The server should be ready in 30 seconds or less, at *http://localhost:8080*.
-Initial login as admin using *toolfactory@galaxy.org* with password *ChangeMe!* which of course you should change!
+Initial login (it already exists) as admin using *toolfactory@galaxy.org* with password *ChangeMe!* which of course you should change.